Who Owns the Property? Search Here

 Vacant Lots: City-Owned

 State law outlines procedures for disposing of property owned by local government.
 These procedures vary considerably based on several factors.
-One factor is which entity of the City of South Bend owns the property—the Board of Public Works, the Redevelopment Commission, the Redevelopment Authority, or the Park & Recreation Department.
-Once you’ve identified that the property is owned by the City*, we suggest emailing firstname.lastname@example.org or calling our Department of Community Investment at 574-233-0311 for assistance.
+One factor is which entity of the City of South Bend owns the property—the Board of Public Works, the Redevelopment Commission, or the Redevelopment Authority.
+Once you’ve identified that the property is owned by the City*, we suggest emailing firstname.lastname@example.org or calling our Department of Community at 574-235-5931 for assistance.
 They will then let you know how to proceed.
 The process can take at least three months to complete.

 One of the most frequent requests is to purchase a vacant lot abutting one’s own property.
-If the property in question is owned by the Board of Public Works, has an assessed value of less than $6,000 and the abutting property owner is current on all property taxes s/he owns, this can be a relatively easy process—though we do need to follow certain procedures as follows
+If the property in question is owned by the Board of Public Works, has an assessed value of less than $6,000 and the abutting property owner is current on all property taxes s/he owns, this can be a relatively easy process—though we legally need to follow certain procedures.

-- Determines which process must be followed for the property of interest.
+- Determine which process must be followed to sell the property of interest;

-- Determines if applicant is current on property taxes.
+- Determine if the applicant is current on property taxes;

 *To find property owner of record, you may want to use www.Macoggis.com or contact County Assessor for assistance 574-235-9523.